You may recall that back in September I shared a photo of a new improv quilt top in progress.

-Well, I've been working on it in fits and spurts.
-And I've been using the black and white filter on my phone to make some design choices.
-I thought I'd share that progress with you.
+Well, I’ve been working on it in fits and spurts.
+And I’ve been using the black and white filter on my phone’s camera to make some design choices.

-The "white shapes" are not dynamic enough in the image above.
-So, I made some adjustments:
+The light shapes are not dynamic enough for me in the image above.
+So, I made some adjustments to those light areas:

-I like this, but some of it is really tough sewing.
-Maybe I need to simplify some of the overlapping areas?
+I like this now, but some of it is really tough sewing.
+Thinking practically, maybe I need to simplify some of the overlapping areas?
+And so I did:

 Feels good!
-Some small fixes to balance need to get made and it's time to make it all fit together:
+I made some small fixes to balance (another art fundamental, like value) and then sewed it all together:

 I’m pretty happy with the state of things.
 I’m going to marinate on this and if I still feel good about it, I’ll quilt it!

-Have you tried the black and white trick to help "see" the design a bit better?
-It's one of the reasons that Notan is an important artistic building block!
+Have you tried the black and white trick to help “see” the design a bit better?
+It’s one of the reasons that Notan – the Japanese concept of balanced light and dark – is an important artistic building block!

 Thanks for stopping by!